 Profitable Sports Betting Tips to Make You Rich (Hopefully)

 Let's be real.
 Very very very few people get rich with gambling, sports betting included.
 And many of them thought they were the exception, and that they would make it, somehow.
 Nearly all of them were wrong.
+Those who get rich from sports wagers are betting to win instead of betting to risk.

 Take the following tips with a pinch of salt as these are good ground rules but do not guarantee to win.